micooke/arduino-nRF5-smartwatches/examples/u8g2/README.md

 The folder structure used should replicate the u8g2 library : https://github.com/olikraus/u8g2/tree/master/sys/sdl

-This was tested using Ununtu 14.10 and Ubuntu for Windows 10
+This was tested using Ubuntu 14.10 and Ubuntu for Windows 10